Junior dos Santos: Eagle Fighting Championship

 Dos Santos made his Eagle FC debut against Yorgan De Castro on 20 May 2022 at Eagle FC 47.
 Dos Santos outstruck De Castro for most of the bout, but would go on to lose by technical knockout due to a doctor stoppage after suffering a shoulder injury early in the third round.

+Gamebred FC

+Dos Santos fought in a rematch against Fabrício Werdum in a bare knuckle MMA fight on September 8, 2023, at Gamebred Fighting Championship 5.
+He won the fight by split decision.

+Dos Santos faced Alan Belcher for the Gamebred Bareknuckle MMA Heavyweight championship in the main event of Gamebred Bareknuckle MMA 7 on March 2, 2024.
+Dos Santos won the championship by knockout in the second round.

+Global Fight League

+On December 11, 2024, it was announced that Dos Santos was signed by Global Fight League.
+However, all GFL events were postponed indefinitely.

 Professional wrestling career

 All Elite Wrestling (2021)

 In the summer of 2021, dos Santos began making appearances for the professional wrestling promotion All Elite Wrestling, backing American Top Team head Dan Lambert along with ATT affiliated fighters Andrei Arlovski, Paige VanZant, Austin Vanderford, Dalton Rosta, and Jorge Masvidal.
 They formed an alliance with Ethan Page and Scorpio Sky, otherwise known as the Men of the Year (both of which have legitimate extensive martial arts backgrounds, with Scorpio Sky having fought in MMA competition).
 On the 6 October edition of AEW Dynamite, it was announced that Dos Santos would be making his professional wrestling debut on the 15 October edition of AEW Rampage, teaming with Sky and Page to take on Jake Hager, Chris Jericho and Sammy Guevara (The Inner Circle) in a trios match.